 Open to students with at least two years of previous Spanish study.

-COMMUNITY SERVICE MARTI-CODOLAR YOUTH CENTER
+COMMUNITY SERVICE AT THE MARTI-CODOLAR YOUTH CENTER

 For more than fifty years, Barcelona’s Martí- Codolar Youth Center has been providing disadvantaged children, young people and families a place to participate in educational and recreational programs after school and during the summer.
 You can make a real difference by facilitating programs, games, computer education and English classes for these children.
 A certificate for 18 hours of community service will be provided.
 Westcoast Connection is a Certifying Organization for the President’s Volunteer Service Award.